 Steven graduated Cum Laude from the University of Arkansas at Little Rock with a Bachelor of Arts Degree in Mass Communications, focusing on film studies, journalism and theatre arts.
 Dubbed a "prolific" writer by Hollywood icon Kenneth Johnson (The Incredible Hulk, V, The Bionic Woman, Alien Nation), Steven has been honored by the Arkansas College Media Association for his story writing prowess.
 He has also received recognition for his dramatic writing from the Eerie, Shriekfest and Screamfest horror film festivals.
 Publications include: Carroll County News, Saline Courier, Forum, Echo and Moroch.

-44-year-old Boris Karloff was a virtual unknown when director James Whale spotted him in Universal's commissary.
+Forty-four-year-old Boris Karloff was a virtual unknown when director James Whale spotted him in Universal's commissary.
 And that chance encounter ended up changing the course of Karloff's life.
-Karloff went from unknown to "Uncanny."
+Karloff went from unknown to Uncanny.

-Frankenstein (1931) was banned in Kansas, because its content was that of "cruelty and tended to debase morals."
+"Frankenstein" was banned in Kansas, because its content exhibited "cruelty and tended to debase morals."

 Boris Karloff played the monster three times for Universal Pictures.
 Following "Frankenstein," Karloff returned for both "Bride of Frankenstein" (1935) and "Son of Frankenstein" (1939).